gbenga007/SP22-Lab3/README.md

 3. Create a header and implementation file for a studentList.
 	- Define a C++ class for a student Node following the above example.
 	- Your class should include a default constructor which just creates an instance of the class with all data members set to null.
-	- Since, the data for the Linked List will be read in from a file, you should also implement a constructor which takes in a file name as a parameter.
+	- Since the data for the Linked List will be read in from a file, you should also implement a constructor which takes in a file name as a parameter.
 		- This constructor should go through every student in the file and create and link a node for each respective student.
 	- Each student file will follow this format:
 		```